ispras/qdt/README.md

 ### Ubuntu Linux

 Ubuntu 14.04 is already shipped with both Python version.
+But several prerequisites are not installed by default.

 Tkinter is used as GUI back-end.
 Hence install: